 Officer Juan Jose Diaz, 24, was shot early Saturday outside a taco stand in the area of Avenue 26 and Artesian Street and was pronounced dead at the scene, police said.

 Diaz had been with the department for two years, according the LAPD's Media Relations Section, and was last assigned to the Professional Standards Bureau.

-No suspect description was released.
+No suspect description has been released.

 More than 100 people gathered for a vigil in Diaz's memory Saturday night in front of the Los Angeles Police Department headquarters building downtown, where others continue to leave flowers, candles and other remembrances.

 Among those participating were classmates who attended the Police Academy with Diaz, his two sisters, former teachers and former middle and high school classmates.
 Several officers at the vigil were in uniform with black mourning bands around their badges.